GeoChart/geochart.js/README.md

 ##### options.data.countries.continent
 Type: `String`
-Mandatory: :negative_box_with_check:
+Mandatory: :negative_squared_cross_mark:
 Default value: `undefined`

 ##### options.data.countries.values
 Type: `Object`
-Mandatory: :ballot_box_with_check:
+Mandatory: :negative_squared_cross_mark:
 Default value: `undefined`

 Lists all values for each data type of this specific country.
+If `values` is not provided, this specific country entry becomes obsolete and is not used inside the map.
 Not every listed country needs to provide a value for each data type.
 The structure of the object needs to be like in the following example:

 ```
 options.data.countries.US.values = {